 Escabeche is the Spanish word for “pickles” and in the Mexican restaurant community they are made with carrots, jalapeños, and onions.
 This is where my husband and I first had this crunchy, spicy pickled side dish.
 They are usually served as a side to tacos, fish, or hot plates.
 And although they are commonly made with vinegar I’ve been traditionally fermenting them for the last several years.
 I actually like them a lot more when fermented.
 They taste fresh and tangy.
 And they are full of beneficial probiotics!

 I flavor my escabeche veggies with garlic and oregano for a classic Spanish flavor profile.
-The veggies are very adaptable and you can add others if you prefer.
-Cauliflower and bell peppers for example would make good additions.
+The veggies are very adaptable and you can add others if you prefer, for example cauliflower and bell peppers would make good additions.
 All the veggies that ferment with the jalapeños will become nice and spicy but with the mellow smoothness that only fermentation can achieve.

-Prepare 2 quart jars by washing them in hot water and rinsing them well.
-Alternatively use 1 half-gallon jar.
+Prepare two quart jars by washing them in hot water and rinsing them well.
+Alternatively use one half-gallon jar.

 Wash the jalapeños and slice them whole at the same angle and thickness.
 Add them to the bowl with the carrots.

 Peel the onion and cut it in quarters.
 Slice each quarter into 1/3-inch sections and add them to the bowl.

 Peel the garlic cloves by gently crushing each one and removing the husk.
 Crushing the garlic slightly will help release the flavor.
 Add the garlic cloves to the bowl.

 Toss all the veggies together until they are evenly mixed.